ZhuoyuanJiang/SmolLM-GEC-SFT-DPO/GITHUB_TODO.md

 "All experiments are complete.
 Please execute the GITHUB_TODO.md plan to prepare for GitHub upload."

 ## Verification Checklist
-- [ ] All 12 SFT experiments have results.json
+- [ ] All 16 SFT experiments have results.json
-- [ ] Preference dataset was created
+- [ ] Preference dataset was created with JSONs
-- [ ] All 6 DPO/IPO experiments have results.json
+- [ ] All 6 DPO/IPO experiments have results.json and training_history.json
 - [ ] Artifacts contain experiment_results.csv
-- [ ] Artifacts contain visualization plots
+- [ ] Artifacts contain 3 visualization plots (PNG files)
-- [ ] Total size of github_* directories < 1MB
+- [ ] Total size of github_* directories ~106MB (acceptable for GitHub)